Checking Account vs. Savings Account

 What is a savings account?

-Differences between checking and savings accounts
+What's the differences between checking and savings accounts

-Feature | Checking account | Savings account |
+Feature Checking account Savings account

-Access and usage | Unlimited transactions for everyday spending | May limit transfers and withdrawals |
+Access and usage Unlimited transactions for everyday spending May limit transfers and withdrawals

-Interest rates | Typically low or no interest | Earns some interest |
+Interest rates Typically low or no interest Earns some interest

-Fees and charges | Potential fees for overdrafts, insufficient funds or monthly maintenance | Potential fees for overdrafts, insufficient funds, exceeding transaction limits or monthly maintenance |
+Fees and charges Potential fees for overdrafts, insufficient funds or monthly maintenance Potential fees for overdrafts, insufficient funds, exceeding transaction limits or monthly maintenance

-Often best for | Daily spending, bill payments and frequent transactions | Saving for short-term goals, keeping an emergency fund |
+Often best for Daily spending, bill payments and frequent transactions Saving for short-term goals, keeping an emergency fund

-Is it a good idea to have both a checking and savings account?
+Should you have both a checking and savings account?

-How to use both accounts for financial management
+How to use both accounts for financial management?

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.